textcreationpartnership/A03470/README.md

 ##Content Summary##

 #####Front#####
-PANCHARIS: The first Booke.
-Containing The Preparation of the Loue betweene OVVEN TVDYR, and the QVE

 1. TO MY LORD THE KING.
 Sonet Acroſticke.

 1. TO THE BRIGHT QVEENE ANNE his deere Wife, and our dread Lady.